-At the north end of Whistler Village, you will find your name being called by some of the best runs you’ll ever shred.
-Even if there was only one mountain you could be kept you busy for weeks, but combined, Whistler/Blackcomb makes for an unrivalled experience.
+At the north end of Whistler Village, you will hear your name being called by some of the best runs you’ll ever shred.
+Even if there was only one mountain you could be kept busy for weeks, but combined, Whistler/Blackcomb makes for an unrivalled experience.
 Over 200 runs, 8,000 skiable acres (the largest in North America), 38 lifts and an average of over 10 metres (33 feet) of snow in a season are just a few of its impressive stats.

-Blackcomb is home to some of my top picks for runs, including Seventh Heaven and The Blackcomb Glacier.
+Blackcomb is home to some of my top picks for runs, including Seventh Heaven and the Blackcomb Glacier.
 Blackcomb’s upper alpine area is supreme, and Seventh Heaven has lived up to its name more than a few times.
 Massive glade options on the lower half and wide open powder bowls on the top make this my #1 choice for any powder-filled morning.

 If you are looking for something a little more adventurous, make the hike up and onto the Blackcomb Glacier, accessible by the Glacier T-Bar found at the top of the Glacier Express Quad.
 You may note that while on the Jersey there is a line of hikers to your left making their way up to what’s known as Spanky‘s Ladder, which provides access to Ruby Bowl - I recommend you follow their lead.

 Not for the faint of heart, this is an adrenaline pumping double diamond run which most days delivers a grin from ear to ear.

 The Blackcomb Glacier is more tame, and features a nice little hike to its entrance with a wide open powder bowl waiting to reward you for your efforts.
 And don’t miss out on a signature Blackcomb experience - a stop in for some stellar waffles at the Crystal Hut.

 The slopes of WhistlerBlackcomb have incredible snowfalls, even in March.